-+ As of November 30, 1997, the Company had invested \$6.9 million, of which \$3.9 million was invested at or prior to the completion of the Initial Offering.

-(1) Represents 25% of the total anticipated project-level investment.
+- + As of November 30, 1997, the Company had invested \$6.9 million, of which \$3.9 million was invested at or prior to the completion of the Initial Offering. - (1) Represents 25% of the total anticipated project-level investment.

 One and Two Reston Overlook.
 One Reston Overlook is an approximately 312,000 square foot, 12-story, Class A Office Building located in Reston, Virginia.
 The Company is developing this property through its joint venture with Westbrook Partners ("Westbrook").
 Completion of One Reston Overlook is scheduled for February 1999.
 Approximately 309,000 square feet of development is pre-leased to BDM International ("BDM") for a term of twelve years (the building's remaining 3,000 square feet are ground-floor retail space).
-The Company is also constructing Two Reston Overlook, a six-story building on the site totaling approximately 128,000 square feet.
+The Company is also constructing Two Reston Overlook, a six-story building on the site totaling approximately 132,000 square feet.
 Two Reston Overlook is being developed without a pre-leasing commitment in response to the significant unsatisfied demand for office space in the Reston, Virginia market.
 Delivery of Two Reston Overlook is scheduled for December 1998.

 Eight Cambridge Center.
-This seven-story Class A Office Building is located in the Cambridge Center development in East Cambridge, Massachusetts.
+This nine-story Class A Office Building is located in the Cambridge Center development in East Cambridge, Massachusetts and is 100% pre-leased to a leading Massachusetts based technology consulting firm.
 Completion of this Class A Office Building is scheduled for April 1999.